-- The proposal must show clearly its relation to the ongoing program and compliance with the program outlined in the North Carolina Standard Course of Study.
+- The proposal must show clearly its relation to the ongoing program and compliance with the program outlined in the North Carolina Essential Standards.
 The proposal should be designed to improve teacher competencies and/or opportunities for students enrolled in the music program.

 - If the project is a research proposal, it should be directed toward “action research”.
 The grant may not be used for Master’s or Doctoral projects.

 - Application must include a budget indicating how funds will be spent.

 - Grant funds will be available July 1 of the year of application.

 - Within six weeks of the stated completion date

 - A written report assessing the outcome of the project must be submitted to the Chair of the Mini-Grant Committee; and